 I often tend to use the phrase “culture transformation” or “culture revolution.”
 I’m guilty, too.
 We were all trained to focus on the shift – to move from one point to another.
 However, evolving a company culture is not a one-time thing, but a lifetime journey.

-Building on the above metaphor, the notion of “change” or “revolution” not only creates an illusion of control but also seeds more fear and resistance than excitement.
-People focus on the loss associated to change.
+Building on the above metaphor, the notions of “change” or “revolution” not only create an illusion of control but also seed more fear and resistance than excitement.
+People focus on the loss associated with change.
 They are concerned that the transformation will harm their identity, narrative, or competence, among others.

 Here are some behaviors to avoid so you don’t amplify the loss associated with change.

 Focusing on the destination, not the journey.
 This approach makes the gap between the current and future state seem bigger than it is, increasing anxiety and frustration.
 Focusing on the journey, on the other hand, encourages people to enjoy the ride; it’s an invitation to appreciate the achievements as progress is made.

 Creating a divide between the old and new.
 An effective culture evolution requires integrating elements from the past with new ones.
 Yes, some behaviors need to be eliminated to make room for the new.
 However, not everything needs to be killed or replaced – a culture evolution requires an “Yes, and…” approach to integrate what might seem conflictive.